- Diseases, Disorders & Conditions

 Fruits and veggies: Other than an appetizer, try veggies on a platter and dip them in a French Onion or a cheese dip.
 Make your own salsa and guacamole as well.
 You can also buy them fresh and eat them anytime.
 Make your own fruit salad or buy canned or packaged fruit from Dole or Del Monte in its fruit cups.

 Chips and pretzels: Instead of salty potato chips and pretzels, try a healthier version.
-Sweet potato and corn chips are delicious and yummy, especially for tortilla chips.
+Sweet potato and corn chips are delicious and yummy, especially with tortilla chips.
 I'll recommend Food that Should Taste Good link.
 They come in a line of yummy chip flavors, including pita chips.
-My brother had gotten me hooked into them, last year.
+My brother had gotten me hooked on them, two years ago.
 As for pretzels, if you go easy on the salt for the frozen pretzels, that's okay.
 Otherwise, stay away from them.
 Dip them into your veggie dip or sauce.
 Or try Sabra's Hummus as a healthier alternate.
 From plain to roasted garlic, you can dip anything into it.

 Nuts: Buy them in a bag or a jar and crunch of them.
 Any version is okay, as long as it's unsalted or low in salt.